Bambu Lab vs Creality K1

 So in conclusion, the price of an Creality K1 is a bit lower than a P1S at least when you combine with discount codes and look at MSRP.
 But when you weigh in the print quality, support and overall machine track record, things are not as simple.

-My recommendation is to go with the Bambu Lab P1S over the Creality K1, while you should go for the Creality K1 Max over the X1 or P1S if you want the extra ~10L printing volume.
-Currently, there are no better alternatives for the K1 Max in this price range.
+My recommendation is still to go with the Bambu Lab P1S over the Creality K1, while you should go for the Creality K1 Max over the X1 or P1S if you want, no, need) the extra ~10L printing volume.

 Again, the Bambu Lab A1 with AMS lite might be an alternative for those who just wants multi-color 3d printing in simple materials.
 Read more about the P1S vs A1 comparison here.